 To discourage chipmunks from burrowing around the house foundation, ground covers, trees, and shrubs should not be planted in a continuous fashion connecting wooded areas with the foundation of the house, and avoid locating wood piles or debris near the house.
 Chipmunks are attracted to bird feeders where they gather spilled seed.
 Position bird feeders at least 15-30 feet away from buildings.

-Repellents, such as moth flakes or taste repellents, may discourage chipmunks, but this technique usually requires multiple applications and repellents should not be used on any plants intended for human consumption.
+Repellents, such as taste repellents, may discourage chipmunks, but this technique usually requires multiple applications and repellents should not be used on any plants intended for human consumption.

 Trapping is the most practical method of eliminating chipmunks in most home situations.
 A variety of baits can be used, including peanut butter, nut meats, pumpkin or sunflower seeds, raisins, prune slices, or common breakfast cereal grains.